weberstephanhd/iacman/README.md

 deployments.
 The task of the actions is dependent only on the kind of component, for example a bosh deployment.
-All bosh deployments could basically be handled the same way, just using different manifest templates, as log as they do not require additional special step that cannot be generalized.
+All bosh deployments could basically be handled the same way, just using different manifest templates, as long as they do not require additional special steps that cannot be generalized.

-Iacman _plugins_ now provide a possibility to share dedicated features of a component among multiple similar ones.
+Iacman _type plugins_ now provide a possibility to share dedicated features of a component among multiple similar ones.
 Therefore the component may provide a type attribute specifying a type string.
-The iacman installation provides the possibility to host type plugins, that have the same filesystem structure like components.
+The iacman installation or modules provide the possibility to host type plugins, that have the same filesystem structure like components.
 So, a plugin might offer action scripts in its `actions` folder.
 Iacman now lookups a required action script in the component and an optionally configured type plugin.

-Additionally the type plugin might contain a `component.yml` that is merged with the one specified in the component.
+Additionally the type plugin might contain a `component.yml` that is merged with the one specified in the component or default stub files for the context generation.

+#### Extensions

+Additionally or alternatively to actions for components a plugin may contain extensions.
+Extensions are shell scripts that are sourced by the `iacman` tool.
+They have access to the actual landscape model stored in shell variables and the library functions of `iacman`.
+Those scripts are stored below the folder `iac` of the plugin's root folder.
+There might be multiple scripts.

+Extensions are used to offer new commands working on a landscape.
+A command is a shell function with the suffix `CMD_`.
+It gets the arguments from the command line (after parsing the standard `iacman` options in case of shortcuts, (`iac<cmd>`) commands linked inside a `PATH` directory).

+Additionally an extension might provide help for a provided command by implementing the function `HELP_<cmd>`.
+It may echo multiple lines with the following syntax:
+- `<cmd> [<arg desc>]:<short desc head line>`
+- ` <space>:<short desc continuation line>`
+- `:<explanation line>`
+The command with the argument description should not be longer than 35 characters.
+If it's longer the short desc should only use the continuation lines.

+For more details about the library please refer to API reference.

 ### Templates